 - The Wild Child dealt with the case of the real life Feral Child showing a doctor(played by Truffaut himself) tried to reintegrate him to society.

-- The Face Of The Band: For the entire French New Wave.
+- Face of the Band: For the entire French New Wave.
 He was the most famous to American audiences and the general public and the only one to win an Oscar for Best Foreign Film.
-In his early years, Truffaut used his fame to promote his friend's work.
+In his early years, Truffaut used his fame to promote his friends work.

-- Mood Whiplash: Jules et Jim is entirely this.
+- Mood Whiplash: Jules and Jim is entirely this.
 Shifting from happy to sad, serious to comic almost in the same breath and sometimes all at once.
 This was something he extended to many of his films and which he did with aplomb.

 - "The Reason You Suck" Speech: In the 50s/60s he was a friend and colleague of Jean-Luc Godard, but when Godard became much more radical in the late 60s, their friendship began to fracture.
 When Godard saw Day for Night he hated it, walked out and wrote to Truffaut, calling it a "lie".
 Truffaut wrote Godard a twenty page letter, calling him out for being a Jerkass, a bad friend and a hypocritical Bourgeois Bohemian.
 They never spoke again, but when Truffaut's letters were published after his death, Godard contributed a foreword in which he fondly remembered going to see old movies with Truffaut back in the 50s.